 , with an emphasis on Europe

 We have a whole range of interesting Wolf Conservation Presentations available which we are happy to bring to your group or club.
 Maybe you would prefer to come to the UK Wolf Centre?
-We can do that too, making the presentation in our Education Centre where you may also get an opportunity to meet the wolves.
+We can do that too with a presentation in our Education Centre.

 of our supporters group has grown to over two thousand, with lots of new events